WallaceIT/picberry/README.md

 	sudo apt-get install g++-4.7

-To build picberry, after cloning the repository, just enter in its directory and launch
+To build picberry, after cloning the repository, first select the target processor by defining either BOARD_RPI (default) or BOARD_A10 in common.h
+Then launch

 	make

-and then
+and

 	sudo make install